 In addition, upon initial election to our board of directors, each such non-employee director was granted a certain number of shares of our restricted common stock (approximately 180,000 for Drs.
 Bruhn and Curnutte and 668,228 for Dr. Huh), or the Initial Pre-IPO Director Grant.
-The Initial Pre-IPO Director Grant had a per share exercise price equal to the fair market value of a share of our common stock on the date of grant and vests, on the last date of each calendar quarter after the non-employee director's commencement of his or her service to the Company, at a rate of approximately 11,250 shares for Drs.
+The Initial Pre-IPO Director Grant vests on the last date of each calendar quarter after the non-employee director's commencement of his or her service to the Company, at a rate of approximately 11,250 shares for Drs.
 Bruhn and Curnutte and 41,768 for Dr. Huh, subject to continued service to the Company through each applicable vesting date.
 Upon a "sale event" (as defined in the non-employee director compensation policy), the Initial Pre-IPO Director Grants will vest in full.

 On or following the first anniversary of the Initial Pre-IPO Director Grant, and each year thereafter, each continuing non-employee director was granted 29,350 shares of restricted stock, or the Annual Pre-IPO Director Grant.
-The Annual Pre-IPO Director Grant had a per share exercise price equal to the fair market value of a share of our common stock on the date of grant and vests in equal quarterly installments over one year from the date of grant, subject to continued service to the Company through each applicable vesting date.
+The Annual Pre-IPO Director Grant vests in equal quarterly installments over one year from the date of grant, subject to continued service to the Company through each applicable vesting date.
 Upon a sale event, the Annual Pre-IPO Director Grants will vest in full.